wp-plugins/add-to-any/README.txt

 To change the title, description and/or image on Facebook, your theme's header file should be modified according to <a href="https://developers.facebook.com/docs/opengraph/">Facebook's OpenGraph specification</a>.
 With WordPress, this can be accomplished with plugins such as the <a href="http://wordpress.org/plugins/wordpress-seo/">WordPress SEO by Yoast</a> or the <a href="http://wordpress.org/plugins/all-in-one-seo-pack/">All in One SEO Pack</a>.
 Please see those plugins for details, and post in the WordPress or plugin author's forums for more support.

 For more technical information on setting your pages up for Facebook sharing, see "Facebook Sharing Checklist" in <a href="https://developers.facebook.com/docs/plugins/checklist/">Facebook's documentation</a>.

+= How can I use custom icons? =

+Upload sharing icons in a single directory to a public location, and make sure the icon filenames match the icon filenames packaged in the AddToAny plugin.
+In your Admin panel, go to `Settings` > `AddToAny` > `Advanced Options` > check the "Use custom icons" checkbox and specify the URL to your custom icons directory (including the trailing `/`).
+For AddToAny's universal button, go to Universal Button, select `Image URL` and specify the exact location of your AddToAny universal sharing icon (including the filename).

 = How can I add both the universal button and the individual icons to another area of my theme? =